 7. Support (and Volunteer with) Indigenous Non-profits

-There are over 600 Indigenous non-profits that you can support here in Canada.
-Take a look through the array of organizations out there, find one (or more!) that speaks to you, and reach out to offer your support however you can.
+There are over 600 Indigenous non-profits you can support in Canada.
+Check out this list of organizations, find one (or more!) that speaks to you, and reach out to offer your support.

 DUDES club, for example, has over 42 locations in BC.
-They work in communities with high Indigenous populations to promote men’s wellness and “build solidarity and brotherhood, and enable men to regain a sense of pride and purpose in life.”
+They work in communities with high Indigenous populations to promote men’s wellness, “build solidarity and brotherhood, and enable men to regain a sense of pride and purpose in life.”

 8. Support Indigenous creators and businesses

-Support Indigenous artists, designers, jewellers, restaurants, and other business owners by purchasing their products, attending their events, following their social media accounts, sharing their content, and recommending their products and works to friends and family.
+Support Indigenous artists, designers, jewellers, restaurants, and other business owners by purchasing products, attending events, following social media accounts, sharing content, and recommending their products and works to friends and family.

 What Indigenous non-profits, businesses, and creators do you follow and support?
 Let us know in the comments below!